QChASM/AaronTools-docs/source/tutorials/coding_with_theories.rst

         [ECP("LANL2DZ")]
     )

-Alternatively, we can use :py:meth:`AaronTools.finders.Finders` to automatically build lists of elements:
+Alternatively, we can use :doc:`../api/finders` to automatically build lists of elements:

 .. code-block:: python